Frequently Asked Questions (FAQ)

 If you are using an older version, such as Excel 2010 or 2007, you’ll be able to complete most of the course, but some of the more advanced lessons will not be applicable.

 We cover the PC and Mac versions of Excel in separate lessons in the course, so you can complete it using Mac Excel.
-Once again, ideally, you will be using the 365 version or Excel 2016 or 2019.
+Once again, ideally, you will be using the 365 version, but any modern version should be fine.

-If you’re using a much older version, such as Mac Excel 2008 or Mac Excel 2011, we don’t recommend completing the course because the shortcuts and features are too different.
+If you’re using a much older version, such as Mac Excel 2008 or Mac Excel 2011, we don’t recommend completing the course because the shortcuts and features are quite different.

 No. We assume no existing knowledge of or experience with Excel.